raffrant/probabilisticML/README.md

 Notes

-Each folder can have its own data sources, preprocessing logic, and modeling assumptions.
+Each folder can have its own data analysis, logic, and modeling assumptions.
 For that reason, the best way to use this repository is to treat each project as its own mini-pipeline inside the broader sports ML collection.
 License

-Add your preferred license here.
+MIT license